Place1/swagger-codegen-typescript-browser/README.md

 ## How do I use this code generator?

-First, you'll need to clone this repository and build it using Java 1.7
+First, you'll need the jar file.
+You can either clone this repository and build it using Java 1.7 or you can download it from the github releases page.

+**build**
 ```
 git clone https://github.com/Place1/swagger-codegen-typescript-browser.git
 cd swagger-codegen-typescript-browser
-mvn package
+mvn clean package
 ```

-You'll also need to download the latest swagger codegen jar file.
-Currently i've only tested this code generator with swagger codegen 2.3.1.
+**or download**
 ```
-wget http://central.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/swagger-codegen-cli-2.3.1.jar -O "swagger-codegen-cli.jar"
+curl --output TypescriptBrowser-swagger-codegen-0.0.1-shaded.jar https://github.com/Place1/swagger-codegen-typescript-browser/releases/download/v0.0.1/TypescriptBrowser-swagger-codegen-0.0.1-shaded.jar
 ```

-Once the code generator has been built and you've downloaded the swagger-codegen-cli.jar you should be ready to use this code generator.

-You can use it by invoking the swagger codegen jar with this code generator jar added to the java classpath.

-Here's how you do it:
+Then you can run the built jar file.
+Here's how:

 ```
-java -cp /path/to/swagger-codegen-cli.jar:./target/TypescriptBrowser-swagger-codegen-1.0.0.jar \
+java -jar ./target/TypescriptBrowser-swagger-codegen-0.0.1-shaded.jar generate \
-  io.swagger.codegen.Codegen \
   -l TypescriptBrowser \
   -i http://petstore.swagger.io/v2/swagger.json \
-  -o ./test
+  -o example
 ```

 ## Example
 You can run `./petstore-example.sh` for a complete example.
-You'll need to have installed java 1.7 and made sure you JAVA_HOME is correctly pointing to it.
+You'll need to have installed java 1.7.
+Make sure your `$JAVA_HOME` is correctly pointing to it.

 If you don't want to set up the project locally then you can just view the swagger petstore example in the `example/` directory :D

 ## What does it look like?